MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/step5/README.md

-# Step5 - Evaluate fairness of Basing Hall-BIC selection process
+# Step5 - Evaluate fairness of the selection process of the startup dossiers

 ### Saving the group (class) vector table for future use
 In the present example, the data tables is located in directory: C:\Projets_En_Cours\AI_MTPL__BasingHall\25-May-2021\Results